CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVLink4-Inventory.md

  Select the cards to add them to your workbench.
 There are two NVLink4 inventory cards---NVL4 switches and NVL4 GPUs.

  Select **Open cards**, then locate the cards on the workbench.
-Fully expand the card with to reveal a table with device statistics and data.
+Fully expand the card to reveal a table with device statistics and data.
 The following image displays device statistics for an NVLink4 GPU:

   {{<figure src="/images/netq/nvl4-inventory-gpu.png" width="1050">}}